maxnus/btensor/docs/source/quickstart.rst

 - **Slice**: a slice object with start, stop, and step attributes.
 In this example: ``slice(0, 2, 1)`` (or simply ``slice(2)``).
 - **Masking array**: a 1D array with boolean values, indicating if the corresponding basis vector of the parent basis is included in the derived basis.
 In this example: ``[True, True, False, False]``.

-Opposed to the more general rotation above, we refer to these relations as **permutations**, since indexing array can change the order of basis vectors
+In contrast to to the more general rotation above, we refer to these relations as **permutations**, since indexing array can change the order of basis vectors
 (or **permutation + selection**, if the derived basis is smaller than its parent).
-Defining a derived basis via a permutation is not purely for convenience, transformation can also be carried out more efficiently in this case.
+Defining a derived basis via a permutation when possible is not only more convention, it will also allow for more efficient transformations between different bases.

+.. rubric:: Footnotes

+.. [#f1] If parent or derived basis are non-orthogonal, their transformation matrix will not generally be a rotation
+         matrix in the mathematical sense (orthogonal matrix with determinant 1).

 Multidimensional Tensors
 ------------------------

-In the examples above, we only considered a 1-D vector, with a single associated basis.
+So far we have only considered a 1D tensor, a vector, with a single associated basis.
-How can we work with higher-dimensional tensors?
+How can we work with higher-dimensional tensors in BTensor?
 We simply have to use tuples of ``Basis`` instances, i.e.

 .. literalinclude:: ../../examples/03-2d-tensor.py
     :linenos:
     :lines: 15-

 Note that ``basis2[1]`` with size 2 only spans a subspace of ``basis1[1]`` with size 3.
-As a result, ``tensor1`` and ``tensor2`` are created using NumPy arrays of different shapes, :math:`2 \times 3` and :math:`2 \times 2`, respectively.
+As a result, ``tensor1`` and ``tensor2`` are created using ndarrays of different shapes, :math:`2 \times 3` and :math:`2 \times 2`, respectively.
 While it would not be possible to add the NumPy arrays directly, we can add the corresponding ``Tensor`` objects, since their bases are compatible along each dimension.

-The resulting ``tensor3`` can be transformed to any other basis
+The resulting ``tensor3`` can be transformed to both ``basis1`` or ``basis2``, as shown in lines 15, 16.

+..
+However, we already know that ``basis2`` cannot represent the tensor fully along the second dimensions, since it cannot represent the constituting ``tensor1`` fully.
+   BTensor nevertheless allows
    converted back to its array representation with respect to ``basis1``, as shown in line 15.
    However, if we tried the do the same using ``basis2`` and without the additional keyword ``project=True``, an exception would occur.
 The reason for this is, that ``basis2`` cannot represent this tensor without loss of information.